 • Liaise with the various departments regarding all production elements

-• Create the rehearsal schedule in consultation with the Program and Events Coordinator and Stage Manager
+• Create the rehearsal schedule, in consultation with the Program and Events Coordinator and the Director

-• Previous experience and/or training coordinating in your artistic practice
+• Previous experience and/or training coordinating and stage-managing theatre

 • Effective written and verbal communication skills

 • Well organized with attention to detail